-High risk asset volume is anticipated to increase in the future.
+High risk asset volume is anticipated to increase in the future due to decreased commodity and livestock prices for an extended period of time.

 Credit Quality

 We review the credit quality of the loan portfolio on an on-going basis as part of our risk management practices.
 Each loan is classified according to the Uniform Classification System (UCS), which is used by all System institutions.
 Following are the classification definitions.